Blanket scarves are so trendy and an easy no-sew DIY. Check out this tutorial and ways to style your scarf for these cooler months!

 How to Tie Your Two Yard Blanket Scarf

 1. Fold the scarf in half, lining the edges up evenly.
+This creates more of a square blanket scarf versus doing it on an angle.

 2. Make sure one end is shorter than the other and tuck it up over your shoulder.